zunigjor/BI-PA2/README.md

 | 07 | [Hledání v sekvencích](https://github.com/zunigjor/BI-PA2/tree/master/Progtest_7)	| 	7.1500 / 7.1500 :blush: |
 | -- | [Grafické RPG](https://github.com/zunigjor/BI-PA2/tree/master/Semestralka/RPG_Game_Engine_PA2)	| 14.9850 / 27.0000 :blush:	|

-` *: Normally the points go up to 5 but, because of the COVID-19 pandemic, the points were scaled up to create a final mark for the class.`
+###### Normally the points go up to 5, but because of the COVID-19 pandemic, the points were scaled up to create a final mark for the class.